sudo-sh/sudo-sh.github.io/README.md

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.

+Run using: bundle exec jekyll serve 2>/dev/null to supress the warning with new ruby versions.

 See more info at https://academicpages.github.io/